-Honey Sriracha Chicken Bowls with Rainbow Salad is one of my favorite quick summer meals.
-It is bright, bold, colorful, and just spicy enough that adults and kids both love it.
+Honey Sriracha Chicken Salad is one of my favorite quick summer meals.
+It is bright, bold, colorful, and just that right amount of spice that adults and kids both love it.

-I’ve made this Honey Sriracha Chicken Bowls with Rainbow Salad so many times.
+I’ve made these Honey Sriracha Chicken Salads so many times.
 We had a few really hot weeks and since we don’t have air conditioning, I’ll do just about anything to not turn on the oven.
 When it is hot, all I want is a crisp salad.
 And this recipe fits the bill.
 I got it from Donal Skehan and it has been in heavy rotation since the first time I made it.

-- 4 to 6 chicken breasts or thighs, cut into bitesize chunks
+- 4 to 6 chicken breasts or thighs, cut into bite-sized chunks

 - 1/2 head iceberg lettuce, thinly sliced